Readify/AdalXamarinAndroid/README.md

-#Windows Azure Active Directory Bindings for Android for Xamarin
+#Windows Azure Active Directory Bindings for Xamarin Android

 This is an implementation of the Windows Azure Active Directory Example Bindings for Android for Xamarin found [here](https://github.com/AzureADSamples/NativeClient-Xamarin-Android)

-Unlike the original example, this repository contain a full compiling Xamarin solution.
+Unlike the original example, this repository contains a full ready to go Xamarin solution.

 ### Azure Active Directory Client for Android